 Silk cloth (optional)

-Step 3: Mark the blade’s orientation on handle.
+Step 2: Mark the blade’s orientation on handle.
 Place a mark or arrow on the end of the handle in line with the flat of the blade to help you reassemble the handle in the same orientation.
-If you are setting-up multiple chisels at the same time, write the blade width on the handle’s end to avoid confusion later.
+If you are setting-up multiple chisels at the same time, write the blade width or other designation on the handle’s end to avoid confusion later.

 True the Tang and Shoulder